-Christopher Rhone brings almost 20 years of civil litigation experience to the defence of his clients.
-His practice includes successful defences in complex matters including class actions, insurance coverage disputes, product liability claims, occupier’s liability, construction defects, motor vehicle, and administrative law.
+Christopher Rhone brings 20 years of civil litigation experience to the defence of his clients.
+His practice includes the successful defence of clients involved in complex litigation including class actions, insurance coverage disputes, product liability claims, construction defects, and serious personal injuries.

 Christopher has appeared before the Supreme Court of Canada on three occasions.
 He has also defended his clients before all levels of provincial superior courts and before administrative tribunals.